Canada Accessibility Plan & Feedback Process

 Delta is subject to applicable sections of Part 2, Service Requirements Applicable to Carriers, of the Accessible Transportation for Persons with Disabilities Regulations (SOR/2019-244).

-Feedback Information
+Feedback Information - Annex A

 Customer Response Programs